VladNikiforov/Conways-Game-of-Life/README.md

-# Conways-Game-of-Life
-Conway's Game of Life Clone
+# Conway's Game of Life